waelhammoudeh/overpass-c-queries/README.md

 Last; nothing is perfect and everything can be improved.

+An Example:

+ The "xrds2gps" directory contain an example program with a makefile to build.
+ Note that the input file and data I use is for Phoenix, Arizona.

 Questions are welcome, send me am email or a tweet ...